dv-a96/CGI-ML-project/README.md

 1. Download the MNIST folder
 2. Choose a neural network you wnat and run the choosen `.py` file

-Note: in `Gi_Minst_Regular.py` you should define a path to save the trained model.
+Note: in `Gi_Minst_Regular.py` you should define a path to save the trained model for future use.

 ### Wrist_transfer_learning + Statistical_Analysis